Visiting the Vatican with Kids: How to Plan a Memorable Family Trip

-While in Rome, don’t miss Where to Eat in Rome with Kids.
+While in Rome, don’t miss where to eat in Rome on a budget and with kids.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.